Wills & Probate Lawyers White Plains, NY

 New York law contains a special protection from disinheritance for a spouse of the deceased.
 If the will does not pass sufficient assets to a surviving spouse, the spouse may elect to receive assets from various categories, such as cash, cars and clothing, in amounts ranging from $2,500 to $25,000.

-Contact our elder law attorneys for strong representation in White Plains, NY
+Contact our White Plains wills & probate attorneys for strong representation in Westchester County, NY

 Giannasca & Shook, PLLC helps testators record their will and executors navigate the Surrogate Court’s probate process.
 We also act as executors for complex estates.
 To schedule a free consultation, call 914-872-6000 or contact our office online.